semaphoreci/docs/next-gen-pipeline-guide.md

 - Release candidate

-Each of these blocks are parts of the pipeline which need to be run before deployment to any environment.
+Each of these blocks are parts of the pipeline which need to be run before we run deployment to any of ours environment.

-Now, lets take a look at how these blocks are put in order using [`dependencies`](link-to-deps-field-reference) property.
+Lets have a look at how these blocks are put in order by using [`dependencies`](link-to-deps-field-reference) property.

 We specify that we want to run checks against our source code to verify that the revision we are running pipeline against, is conforming to the